JeSappelleRoot/PDFTool/README.md

 The merging function in PDFTool allow to merge many PDF files in a simple output file.

-The source must be a folder and not a single file.
-PDFTool will find all PDF files with `.pdf` extension (using glob.glob module).
+The source must be a folder and **not a single file**.
+PDFTool will find all PDF files with `.pdf` extension (using Glob module).
 The output file must be a valid PDF file (with the right extension).

 **Be sure your files are sorted and organized.
 PDFTool will merge files successively, in alphabetical order**

 Usage examples :
-`PDFTool.py -merge --mergeIn /home/Doe/source --mergeOut /home/Doe/result.pdf `
+`PDFTool.py merge --mergeIn /home/Doe/source --mergeOut /home/Doe/result.pdf `

 ```
   _____  _____  ______ _______          _